funvill/funvill.github.io/_posts/2007-02-24-things-to-do-in-vancouver.md

 ---
-title: Things to do in vancouver
+title: "Things to do in vancouver"
 date: 2007-02-24 15:34:00
+categories:
-categories: Vancouver
+- Vancouver
+slug: things-to-do-in-vancouver

 ---

 <a href="/public/uploads/2007/02/vancouver_ib.jpg" title="Vancouver sky line"><img src="/public/uploads/2007/02/vancouver_ib.thumbnail.jpg" alt="Vancouver sky line" border="0" /></a>

 A small personal list of what to do in vancouver